Dumble Amplifiers: Dumbleator

 Dumble also made a tube-buffered external effects loop called a Dumbleator.
 A few Dumble amps have a Dumbleator circuit built in, but most have "un-buffered" input jacks that tap directly out of the pre-amp and into the power amp.
 Dumble likely created this external loop because of the difficulty of fitting effects loop buffering into the amplifier chassis (and the limited use of effects loops for most players).
 The Dumbleator has separate Send and Receive controls for the effects, and a Bright switch on at least the return.
-Later models also have a Bright switch on the send.
+Later models also have a Bright switch on the send control.
 Dumble also made stereo versions.
 This effects loop buffering is essentially a cathode follower for the send, into a gain stage for return.